yprez/django-useful/README.rst

 Currently this package is still under development, and intended mainly for my personal use.
 New features will be added gradually.

+Unlike other similar packages, I'll try to keep it fully tested, documented, and compatible with several Django and Python versions.

 **Compatible with:**